 In other words, God is the primal worker, and we are created to go on working.
 His primal work was to create out of nothing.
 Our ongoing work is to create out of his creation.
 This is a glorious thing.

-This is the ultimate reason behind the fact that in the New Testament, the main word for “work” refers both to the act of working and to the product of the work.
+This is the ultimate reason why, in the New Testament, the main word for work refers both to the act of working and to the product of the work.

 This is the common denominator between our work and our leisure.
 The crossword puzzle is, at last, full.
 The scrabble score is high.
 The duck is carved.
 The scarf is knitted.
 The ultimate Frisbee game had some amazing catches.
 The fish is caught.
 The novel is understood and enjoyed.

 What Sin Has Done to Work